 Can You Run a Hot Tub On Solar Power?

 The good news is that, yes, you can run a hot tub on solar power!
-By using green energy from sunlight and utilizing it to run your hot tub, you can enjoy the tub, and heating it up without the extra running costs.
+By using green energy from sunlight and utilizing it to run your hot tub, you can enjoy the tub, and heat it up without the extra running costs.

 By using solar panels, you can capture the energy from the sunlight, and use that to heat up your hot tub instead of using electricity.
 This will work in exactly the same way, but for a fraction of the cost.

-Some studies have shown that by heating up the hot tub with solar power, you can save up to 70% of the energy costs, which is a massive difference to your electricity bill!
+Some studies have shown that by heating up the hot tub with solar power, you can save up to 70% of the energy costs, which is a massive difference in your electricity bill!
 That said there is going to be an initial cost of getting solar panels set up in the first place.

 Not only is solar energy much cheaper for your wallet, but it is also better for the environment, and is more environmentally friendly.

-This means that you can enjoy the hot tub, whenever you want, completely guilt free!
+This means that you can enjoy the hot tub, whenever you want, completely guilt-free!